 Permission from the sub-district court

 You have to apply to the sub-district court if there are other reasons for dismissal (in Dutch), such as unsatisfactory performance or conflict.
-The court will check whether all the relevant legal criteria have been met.
+The court will check if all the relevant legal criteria have been met.

-To receive permission from the sub-district court, you have to send a request for the termination of the employment contract (verzoek tot ontbinding van de arbeidsovereenkomst, in Dutch).
+To get permission from the sub-district court, you have to send a request for the termination of the employment contract (verzoek tot ontbinding van de arbeidsovereenkomst, in Dutch).
 Do you disagree with the sub-district court regarding a dismissal?
 Then you can appeal against the decision.

 Dismissal of multiple employees (collective redundancy)